hpca01/MyKernel/assembly/README.md

     - Can use a displacement number to get different blocks of memory
     - Kind of like C arrays can be accessed using pointer arithmetic
 - Immediate Operands
-  - Basically constants, can be written pretty much anyway(binary, hex, decimal, etc)
+  - Basically constants, can be written pretty much anyway(binary, hex, decimal, etc).
+Some chips will not allow this for specific registers, in which case you have to write to another register and copy over.